Undergraduate Services

 What if I change my mind?

-You will be able to submit or revise your Intent to Register after the Intent to Register period, however, you may not get your first choice of program as they are filled up on a first-come, first-served basis.
+You will be able to submit or revise your Intent to Register after the Intent to Register period, however, you may not get your first choice of program as they are filled up on a first-come, first-served basis from students who submitted their ITR by the deadline.

 Do I select my courses now?